Jarrettgohxz/onepa-badminton-courts-finder/README.md

 # COMPATIBILITY NOTE
 - It seems that https://onepa.gov.sg has changed their website structure for the Badminton courts
-- Thus, this automation software may not as expected
+- Thus, this automation software may not work as expected

 # FUTURE UPDATES
 - Summary of all the available courts at the end of scipt process